strom-hawk/SupreMo/README.md

 </br>
 An android application delivers details of superheros in your fingertips.
-Following are some of the information about the project:
+Following are some of the information about the project:</br>
 1. Platform: Android Native</br>
 2. Architecture: MVVM</br>
 3. Languages used: Kotlin(75%) and java(25%)</br>